hacs/documentation/source/docs/use/type/dashboard.md

 If you make local changes to a dashboard element in the `.js` file, delete the `.gz` variant to have HACS serve up that one.

-At the bottom of every page for plugins, it will state how you should add it to your Lovelace configuration.
+At the bottom of every page for dashboard elements, it will state how you should add it to your dashboard configuration.

 ### Custom view (/hacsfiles)